MELASMA REMOVAL TREATMENT SYDNEY

 - Hormonal changes

-– Pregnancy and the oral contraceptive pill are the major factors but HRT (hormone replacement therapy) can also be responsible products applied to the skin
+– Pregnancy and the oral contraceptive pill are the major factors but HRT (hormone replacement therapy) can also be responsible

 – Scented and perfumed toiletry products or products that irritate the skin